Skippern/GV-scraper/README.md

 Routing is done by selecting the route relation in question with an `overpass` query, and creates a list of waypoints that are passed to the selected routing engine.

 If there are no route relation for a specific route, it returns `-1` duration, this is a signal to the scraper to test against the default value (60).
 Mark that routes that doesn't have a relation will not be handled by `osm2gtfs` either.
+Other negative values have different meanings, but for short means that no relation found or impossible to calculate route due to missing waypoints.

 `get_durations.py` depends, in addition to the above mentioned, on `overpass` and [osrm](https://github.com/ustroetz/python-osrm) python modules.